pallets-eco/flask-security/docs/patterns.rst

       }
     });

-Sending the token on every, mutating, request is something that you should implement yourself.
+Sending the token on every mutating request is something that you should implement yourself.
 As an example an API call to an API endpoint that does CSRF validation::

     function addUser(details) {